1egoman/cena/README.md

 Development
 ---
 Cena is still occasionally worked on by me, but not very often.
-It's puropse was for my mom, and unless anyone else suggests anything else, I probably won't add anything new.
+It's purpose was for my mom, and unless anyone else suggests anything else, I probably won't add anything new.